dpz1707/UGSRP2022/README.md

 # UGSRP2022
-the makeOffline folder contains the major tools that I built during my time over the summer to assist in the research
+The makeOffline folder contains the major tools that I built during my time over the summer to assist in my research project

 All detection should be made in python using torchhub, so detection should not be done through the terminal.
 Algorithms should go in the pt_files subfolder in the algorithms file